| ESPN Texas Hold'em Tournament Director

 and decreases the length of the blinds level to decrease the overall length of your tournament.
 The minimum tournament length is

-The ESPN Timer will display how many chips of each denomination to issue to each player at the start of
+30 minutes and the maximum tournament length is 4H12M.
+Step 5: Divide chips per player as shown The ESPN Timer will display how many chips of each denomination to issue to each player at the start of

 the tournament.
 The ESPN Timer suggested a chip breakdown of 8/6/8/7, representing 8x$5, 6x$10, 8x$25, and 7x$100 for my T1000 chip